Here’s how to make your everyday life better!

 We often set our own limits, and it’s easy to find excuses for not doing things that we think is a little bit scary.
 It’s better to be safe.

-I set goals for myself.
 I decided that I had to start setting more limits for myself.
 It sounds so easy, but it was not, particularly for someone who always said yes, turned up, and fixed things.
 The five first times I set real limits were the most challenging for me.

 It is one thing to set limits, but it is the reaction I get afterwards that I have had to work with to be able to stand it – and to dare to do it again.
 What I did then is that I worked with myself mentally with the help of different techniques.